Microsoft/azure-docs.cs-cz/articles/load-balancer/load-balancer-get-started-internet-availability-zones-zonal-powershell.md

 ---
-title: Vytvoření Load Balancer s oblastmi front-endu-Azure PowerShell
+title: Create a Load Balancer with zonal frontend - Azure PowerShell
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Naučte se vytvářet Standard Load Balancer s využitím s oblastmi front-endu pomocí Azure PowerShell
+description: Learn how to create Standard Load Balancer with a zonal frontend using Azure PowerShell
 services: load-balancer
 documentationcenter: na
 author: asudbring